-Procedures for placement and payment of are those generally practiced in the wholesale insurance community.
-We encourage you to ask any specific question you may have before coverage placement.
+Placement and payment procedures follow wholesale insurance community best practices.
+We encourage you to ask questions before coverage placement.
 Intercorp reserves the right to decline submissions from agencies that fail to comply with our underwriting, submission, or payment policies.

 6.Does Intercorp direct bill insureds?